Pelixhoon/NEXTxLikelion/Session0_HW/README.md

 #
 #### Features
 #
-- I love to travel to another country (especially in Europe or North America).
+- I love to travel to foriegn country (especially in Europe or North America).
 -- I've been to Paris, London, Porto, Balcellona, Madrid, Nice, Tokyo, Taipei, Hongkong and Atlanta.
-- And also love to take pictures of the beautiful scenery in my daily life.
+- And also love to take pictures of the scenery in my daily life.
 -- This is my photography Instagram "@pelixgraphy"
 - My favorite foods are Sushi, Hamburger, Noodles(every kinds of), Bread!
-- I live in Bangbae, Seocho-gu, with my whole family now and I nearly use the subway to go to Anam.
+- I live in Bangbae, Seocho-gu, with my family and I nearly use the subway to go to Anam.
-- Love to listen pop, hiphop music!
-Among foreign artist, I like Weeknd, LANY, Shawn Mendes, Coldplay, Chainsmokers, Bieber and Ariana.
+- Love to listen pop, hiphop music~ Among foreign artist, I like Weeknd, LANY, Shawn Mendes, Coldplay, Chainsmokers, Bieber and Ariana.
 And I like Changmo, Ash Island, Homies , Taeyeon in Korean Artist.

 #
 #### Goals for 2022